 The lyrics to this round were intentionally written to focus on the ‘th’ sound, both voiced and unvoiced; both ‘th’ sounds require a forward tongue position.
 I rarely hear high school choirs consistently pronounce these two sounds.

 Notice in the third line there are the words ‘treasure’ and ‘cherish’.
-The ‘tr’ and ‘ch’ are often confused.
+Many singers and speakers confuse the ‘tr’ and ‘ch’ sounds.
 ‘Tr’ should sound different than ‘ch’, as a ‘tr’ begins with the tongue, not the lips.

 Here are the lyrics to the Thanksgiving/Fall Gratitude Round with highlighted consonants to focus on: